Federal Verification Process

 - You will also be informed of having been selected for verification in the SAR Acknowledgement letter, which will be included with your SAR documents.

-- Coastal Carolina University students will receive an email from Financial Aid and Scholarships directing them to the “Missing Information” link under the Financial Aid banner on their WebAdvisor
+- Coastal Carolina University students will receive an email from Financial Aid and Scholarships directing them to the Required Documents section in Self-Service Financial Aid.

 Why was I selected?